vidyalatha-badde/convolutionSeparable/guided_convolutionSeparable_SYCLmigration/README.md

    $ make
    ```

-   By default, this command sequence will build the `02_sycl_migrated` versions of the program.
+   By default, this command sequence will build the `dpct_output` as well as `sycl_migrated_optimized` versions of the program.

 #### Troubleshooting